 We’ll teach you to operate the equipment perfusionists use to support or replace a patient’s heart and lung functions during cardiac surgery and to monitor vital cardiopulmonary signs to keep the patient stable.
 You’ll also learn to administer the appropriate medications and anesthesia during surgery.

 Our program is one of only 8 in the nation that offer graduate-level training in this profession.
 As cardiovascular disease becomes increasingly common, the employment opportunities in this field continue to expand, and we prepare you to enter the workforce with a competitive advantage.

 A strong sense of responsibility and the capacity to work effectively with other professionals in a high-pressure environment are essential qualities of successful cardiovascular perfusionists.
 You’ll acquire both during group activities and clinical work.
-Plus, you’ll learn in our technologically sophisticated Center for Medicine, Nursing and Health Sciences.
+Plus, you’ll learn in our technologically sophisticated Medicine, Nursing and Health Sciences building.